 About lecture series Economic Perspectives for a Circular Food System

 This series is organized in collaboration with the Animal Production Systems group, Agricultural Economics and Rural Policy group, and Wageningen Economic Research.
-These four public events can be followed separately.
-They can also be followed as part of a new university course (capita selecta, 3 ECTS) which is organized in period 5, in the evening.
+These five public events can be followed separately.
+They can also be followed as part of a new university course (capita selecta, 3 ECTS) which is organized in period 2, in the evening.
 More information on the course can be found here.